On Heart O' the Hills' "Seminar Day" campers can learn about other cultures and traditions.

 But all things activity aside (though the activities Billy Bob Sled and Tarzan Rope sound like the absolute most fun), Camp Stewart also has several special events and traditions that I wish could be celebrated every day outside the confines of camp.
 Like Rodeo.
 Or Crazy Hat Breakfast.
 Or Mardi Gras Lunch.
 Can I RSVP yes?

-Of all the camps on this list, the Vista Camps hold the honor of being the oldest ones, having hosted Texas kids since 1921.
+Of all the camps on this list, Vista Camps holds the honor of being the oldest, having hosted young Texans since 1921.
 The Vista Camps are actually comprised of two camps: Rio Vista (for boys) and Sierra Vista (for girls).
 Though each camp is located on the same grounds, they are distinct and are considered to be more brother-sister camps than anything else.

 The activities at Vista are similar to any other camp, but the Vista Camps offer other unique ones as well.
 Campers can opt to take “Just for Fun,” which is essentially a 50-minute class of fun and free time.
 Or campers can keep their brain cells fresh and conduct all sorts of science experiments in an activity called Mega Mind.